EzovLabs/s3deploy/README.md

 then run `s3deploy deploy` to deploy or `s3deploy rollback` to rollback to any state that have been pushed

+also do no use 'deploy' branch name in your git because it reserved by this tool and if you do it can lead to unwanted things

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.